AS Roma Vs. Juventus Preview, Odds: Top 4 Battle In Serie A Could Return Champions Juve To League Lead

 But the home ground advantage could play a major role in deciding the outcome on Sunday.
 Roma has not lost to Juventus in their last six games, across all competitions, in Rome, according to WhoScored.com stats.

-Sunday’s game will mark the first meeting of the season between Roma and Juventus, but the Roman side has already faced Inter Milan, on the road, back on December 6.
+Sunday’s game will mark the first meeting of the season between Roma and Juventus, but the Roman side has already faced Inter Milan on the road, back on December 6.
 Roma was able to hold the current Serie A leaders goalless, and the match ended in a 0-0 deadlock.

-Juventus is coming off perhaps their best overall performance of the season last week, with a comprehensive 4-0 thrashing of sixth-pace Cagliari.
-But Roma suffered a shocking, 2-0 home defeat to the league’s seventh-place side, and another Turin team, Torino.
+Juventus is coming off perhaps their best overall performance of the season last week, with a comprehensive 4-0 thrashing of 6th-place Cagliari.
+But Roma suffered a shocking, 2-0 home defeat to the league’s 7th-place side, and another Turin team, Torino.